hrugved06/Olympics-Medal-Prediction/README.md

 The goal of this project is to make a prediction model which will predict whether an athlete will win medal or not.

 ## DATASET
 The dataset which is used in this project, is collected from Kaggle.
-Here is the link of the dataset : https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results.
-I have uploaded the same in [`Dataset`](https://github.com/hrugved06/ML-DL-Projects/tree/main/Olympic%20Medal%20Prediction/Dataset) folder too, you can access that!
+Here is the link of the dataset : [Click here](https://www.kaggle.com/heesoo37/120-years-of-olympic-history-athletes-and-results)

 ## LIBRARIES NEEDED